prodaft/cradle/docs/content/docs/developer-guide/backend/architecture.md

 weight = 1
 +++

-CRADLE's backend uses Django REST Framework and follows a modular app structure.
+CRADLE's backend uses **Django REST Framework** and follows a modular app structure.

 ## App structure

 ### Core applications
-- user: user management
+- `user` for user management.
-- entries: entry management
+- `entries` for entry management.
-- notes: note-taking
+- `notes` for note-taking.
-- access: entity-level access control
+- `access` for entity-level access control.
-- core: shared utilities and common services
+- `core` for shared utilities and common services.

 ### Additional applications
-- notifications: notification system
+- `notifications` for the notification system.
-- lsp: editor LSP retrieval
+- `lsp` for editor LSP retrieval.
-- publish: report creation and importing
+- `publish` for report creation and importing.
-- logs: logging functionality
+- `logs` for logging functionality.
-- fleeting_notes: temporary notes
+- `fleeting_notes` for temporary notes.
-- query: query logic
+- `query` for query logic.
-- knowledge_graph: graph retrieval
+- `knowledge_graph` for graph retrieval.
-- management: settings and admin operations
+- `management` for settings and admin operations.
-- cradle_statistics: usage statistics
+- `cradle_statistics` for usage statistics.
-- intelio: enrichment orchestration
+- `intelio` for enrichment orchestration.

 ### External service applications
-- file_transfer: file uploads and downloads
+- `file_transfer` for file uploads and downloads.
-- mail: mail templates and events
+- `mail` for mail templates and events.

 Core applications are essential to CRADLE.
 Additional apps depend on core apps and can be modified with less impact on the system.